 The analysis is N-P-K of 5-16-4 – plus 5% calcium.

 Those seem like high numbers when compared to organic fertilizers, but we only use 3 Tbsp per 1000 square feet!

 So it actually ends up being much less overall fertilizer than a liquid fish fertilizer, but it’s in a form that more easily gets into the leaf and gets immediately used by the plant.
 It contains:

 - Phosphoric acid.
 I’ve been a fan of phosphoric acid for a long time, not for human consumption, but for use in the garden in small amounts.
-That’s one reason why I like using organic liquid fish fertilizer, because it often contains about 2% phosphoric acid.
-The reason there’s so much phosphate in this mix is because it’s what pulls many other nutrients into the leaf.
+That’s one reason why I like using organic liquid fish fertilizer because it often contains about 2% phosphoric acid.
+The reason there’s so much phosphate in this mix is that it is what pulls many other nutrients into the leaf.